kekeeo/KAFCA/README.md

 	</tr>
 </table>

-## Code
-The codes are in the folder src/.

 ## References
 [1] Gong Cheng, Thanh Tran, Yuzhong Qu: RELIN: Relatedness and Informativeness-Based Centrality for Entity Summarization.
 International Semantic Web Conference (1) 2011: 114-129. <br/>